yazz/VisualJS/README.md

 ### Is Coils for me?

 Coils is an opinionated web framework written in Clojure and Clojurescript.
 Coil's strength is in building reactive user interfaces connected to a database backend.
-Coils uses Clojure and Clojurescript as the programming language.
+Coils uses both Clojure and Clojurescript as the programming language.
 Since Clojure runs on the JVM and Clojurescript compiles to Javascript, this means that a Coils application can be packaged as a Java WAR file.
 This means that any Coils application can be deployed on any Java web or application server, including Jetty, Tomcat, JBoss, Glassfish, Weblogic, or Websphere.
-So Clojure on Coils may be for you if you can answer yes to the following:
+Clojure on Coils may be for you if you can answer yes to the following:

 1. You want a batteries included opinionated web framework like Rails or Meteor
 2. You believe that Clojure/Clojurescript is cool